rdeneau/formation-fsharp/en/fsharp-training-07-async.md

 #### 2. Cancellation support

-`Task`: by adding a `CancellationToken` parameter to async methods → Forces manual testing if token is canceled = tedious + _error prone❗_
+`Task`: by adding a `CancellationToken` parameter to async methods → Forces manual testing if token is canceled = tedious + _error-prone_❗

 `Async`: automatic support in calculations - token to be provided at startup 👍

 ---

-# Recommendation for async function in F♯
+# Recommendation for async functions in F♯

 C♯ `async` applied at a method level
 ≠ F♯ `async` defines an async block, not an async function